espressif/arduino-esp32/docs/source/contributing.rst

 Before sending us a Pull Request, please consider this:

 * Is the contribution entirely your own work, or is it already licensed under an LGPL 2.1 compatible Open Source License?
-If not, we, unfortunately, cannot accept it.
+If not, cannot accept it.

-* Is the code adequately commented on to people understand how it is structured?
+* Is the code adequately commented and can people understand how it is structured?

 * Is there documentation or examples that go with code contributions?